So how to be happy here and now?

 VIPASSANA COURSES WORLDWIDE

-Vipassana is suitable for everybody regardless of age, religion, race and gender.
-There are more than 200 centres worldwide open all year round and they all follow the exactly same standards and rules.
-Vipassana meditation courses are free of charge and solely dependent on donations.
+Vipassana is suitable for everybody regardless of age, religion, race, and gender.
+There are more than 200 centres worldwide open all year round and they all follow the exact same standards and rules.
+Vipassana meditation courses are free of charge (either for teaching or accommodation and food) and solely dependent on donations.

-The length of Vipassana courses varies.
-However, all new students have to take the 10 day course first.
-Once they have completed it they might want to do shorter or even longer courses depending on their level of experience and time available.
+The length of Vipassana courses varies (2 days, 10 days, 20 days, 30 days, 45 days and 60 days).
+However, all new students have to take the 10-day course first.
+Once they have completed it they might want to sit the shorter or longer courses depending on their level of experience and time available.
 There is a possibility of service at any centre and any time, as well.
 Volunteering is highly appreciated.

-The courses are often fully booked, especially in Buddhist countries like Thailand, Nepal and Burma, as most of the Westerners seek for genuinely spiritual environment and native teachers.
-Therefore, it is advisable to book in advance.
-Before you book your first course you should read more about Vipassana to make sure you meet the requirements to complete such 10-day session.
+The courses are often fully booked, especially in Buddhist countries of Asia like Thailand, Nepal, India and Myanmar.
+Therefore, it is advisable to book a course on-line quite in advance.
+Before you book your first course you should read more about Vipassana to understand fully what it takes to undertake such a 10-day meditation session.

-You can find the most suitable location at http://www.dhamma.org/en/locations/directory
+Please find the most suitable location and the course schedules at http://www.dhamma.org/en/locations/directory

-Remember that no phones, notebooks, books, magazines, talismans, crystals or other religious objects are allowed to use during the course.
-Moreover, no physical exercise (including yoga) as well as no other meditation practice (including rites, chanting and prayers) are permitted.
+Remember that no phones, notebooks, books, magazines, talismans, jewellery, crystals or other religious objects are allowed to use during the course.
+Moreover, no physical exercise (including yoga), as well as no other meditation practice (including rites, chanting and prayers), are permitted.
 The noble silence MUST be kept until requested.

 Each new student must commit themselves not to break the Code of Discipline during the course:

-Why not taking travelling to the next level and making it meaningful?
+Why not take travelling to the next level and make it meaningful?
 Travel, learn and grow as a person with volunteering at a Vipassana meditation centre anywhere in the world.
 As the Vipassana centres are at no charge, all staff are volunteers – often travellers, moving around the world and looking for new adventures.

 Volunteering at Vipassana centres makes one feel useful and gives the feeling of belonging, offers plenty of opportunities, e.g. to get to know new cultures and people on ones travels while saving money for food and accommodation (however, this should never be the prime reason).
-Besides, it is quite an interesting experience to cook 3 meals a day for more than 100 students, help to build a new pagoda, do some gardening, cleaning or assisting the meditation teachers while performing a course.
+Besides, it is quite an interesting experience to cook 3 meals a day for (sometimes) hundreds of students, help to build a new pagoda, do some gardening, cleaning or assisting the meditation teachers while performing a course.

-NOTE that you need to complete at least one 10-day course yourself to be able to volunteer at any Vipassana centre.
-Afterwards you can travel the world, from country to country, helping where it is needed, contributing to our world and wide-spreading love.
+NOTE that you will need to complete at least one full 10-day course to be able to volunteer at any Vipassana centre.
+Afterwards, you can travel the world, visit other centres internationally, help where it is needed and contribute to our world and wide-spreading love.